ros-navigation/docs.nav2.org/build_instructions/index.rst

 Build
 *****

-There are a few ways to build Nav2:
+There are a few ways to build Nav2 using:

-* Using Released Distribution Binaries
+* Released Distribution Binaries

   * Simply build Nav2 using installable binary dependencies

-* Using Rolling Development Source
+* Rolling Development Source

   * Intricately build Nav2 using from latest source dependencies

-* Using Docker Container Images
+* Docker Container Images

   * Quickly build Nav2 using cached images and templated Dockerfiles